 This is not unlike the Bible.
 Of course, I’m not making a comparison between the content of Holy Scriptures and a work of fantasy fiction.
 However, how many of us only read the New Testament (NT)?

 The NT is the last third of the Bible.
 Although it is the climax and resolution of the whole ‘story’, what about the first two-thirds?

 By ‘story’ I don’t mean fiction.
-For example, if I asked you “What's your ‘story’?” you would select and arrange various events and experiences from your life and tell me something of your personal history.
-I use ‘story’ in this sense – select events, characters, places and experiences woven together to tell us something of God’s salvation history with humanity.
+For example, if I asked you “What's your ‘story’?” you would select and arrange various events and experiences from your life and tell me something about your personal history.
+I use ‘story’ in this sense – select events, characters, places and experiences are woven together to tell us something of God’s salvation history with humanity.

 Reading the NT is similar to only reading The Return of the King.
 You miss the first 70% of the ‘story’.
 The result is you will be plagued with lots of questions: Who is the King, where did he come from, and why is he important?
 What are sacrifices and why are they important?
-Who are the Samaritans and why are they distained?
+Who are the Samaritans and why are they disdained?
 Who were Abraham, Moses, David, Daniel and a host of other important historical figures?
 And so it goes.

 Recently, Faith Today reported that “since 1996 there’s been a dramatic decline in regular Bible reading (from 28% reading at least weekly to just 11%) ... .
 Specifically, only 5% of Canadians report reading the Bible daily, just 14% at least once a month, and weekly Bible reading is down by 60%.”

 Not knowing God’s ‘story’ results in another problem.